-Interest expense increased \$1.5 million or 5% during 2017 to \$33.4 million compared to \$31.8 million during 2016 and decreased \$157,000 or less than 1% during 2016 from \$32.0 million during 2015.
-The average interest rate paid on Heartland's interest bearing deposits and borrowings was 0.61% in 2017 compared to 0.60% in 2016 and 0.71% in 2015.
-Average savings balances, as a percentage of total average interest bearing deposits, was 82% during 2017 and 79% during 2016 compared to 76% during 2015.
-The average interest rate paid on savings deposits was 0.27% during 2017 compared to 0.22% during 2016 and 0.23% during 2015.
+Interest expense increased \$18.5 million or 56% during 2018 to \$51.9 million compared to \$33.4 million during 2017 and increased \$1.5 million or 5% during 2017 from \$31.8 million during 2016.
+The average interest rate paid on Heartland's interest bearing deposits and borrowings was 0.83% in 2018 compared to 0.61% in 2017 and 0.60% in 2016.
+Average savings balances, as a percentage of total average interest bearing deposits, was 82% during 2018 and 2017 compared to 79% during 2016.
+The average interest rate paid on savings deposits was 0.53% during 2018 compared to 0.27% during 2017 and 0.22% during 2016.
+The increase in 2018 in the average rate paid on interest bearing deposits is primarily attributable to recent market interest rate increases.

-Net interest income totaled \$330.3 million during 2017, an increase of \$35.6 million or 12% from the \$294.7 million recorded during 2016.
-Net interest income increased \$60.7 million or 26% during 2016 from the \$234.0 million recorded during 2015.
-After the tax-equivalent adjustment discussed above, net interest income on a fully tax-equivalent basis increased \$37.9 million or 12% during 2017 and \$63.4 million or 26% during 2016.
+Net interest income totaled \$414.0 million during 2018, an increase of \$83.6 million or 25% from the \$330.3 million recorded during 2017.
+Net interest income increased \$35.6 million or 12% during 2017 from the \$294.7 million recorded during 2016.
+After the tax-equivalent adjustment discussed above, net interest income on a fully tax-equivalent basis increased \$74.7 million or 22% during 2018 and \$37.9 million or 12% during 2017.
 Management believes net interest margin in dollars will continue to increase as the amount of earning assets grows.

 We attempt to manage our balance sheet to minimize the effect that a change in interest rates has on our net interest margin.
 We plan to continue to work toward improving both our earning assets and funding mix through targeted organic growth strategies, which we believe will result in additional net interest income.
 We believe our net interest income simulations reflect a well-balanced and manageable interest rate posture.
-Approximately 38% of our commercial and agricultural loan portfolios consist of floating rate loans that reprice based upon changes in the national prime or LIBOR interest rate.
-Approximately 8% of these floating rate loans have interest rate floors that are currently in effect, so that an upward movement in the national prime interest rate or LIBOR would not have an immediate positive effect on our interest income related to this portion of our loan portfolio.
 Item 7A of this Annual Report on Form 10-K contains additional information about the results of our most recent net interest income simulations.
 Note 12, "Derivative Financial Instruments" to the consolidated financial statements contains a detailed discussion of the derivative instruments we have utilized to manage interest rate risk.